 Proposals are reviewed by a committee appointed by the Institute.

 Requests for funding exceeding the maximum award amount will be considered on a case-by-case basis.

 Any publication of a student's work resulting from this grant must include an appropriate acknowledgment of the Liu Institute for Asia and Asian Studies.
 The Institute also asks that students submit a brief report and photos following the conclusion of your project.
 Other requirements may be attached to the award letter.

 The University of Notre Dame reviews all human subjects research conducted by University students, faculty, and staff.
 Any project that involves the use of human subjects must be approved by the Institutional Review Board.
 For details of the procedure, please contact Notre Dame Research Compliance.
 Committee approval must be completed or pending for the program to accept a proposal, and no award will be made to a project involving human subjects without the approval of the University Committee on the Protection of Human Subjects.

 Students are encouraged to attend a proposal crafting workshop hosted by the Flatley Center for Undergraduate Scholarly Engagement (CUSE).

 There is no special application process for this funding.
 Simply submit a Liu Institute research or language grant application following our standard deadlines and check the "Roberts Endowment for Undergraduate Research” box when you apply.

 Note: Due to the competitive nature of the Roberts Endowment grants, late applications will not be accepted.

 For questions regarding this special funding opportunity, please email the Liu Institute at firstname.lastname@example.org

-Thank you to Paul Roberts '71 for his generosity in establishing the Roberts Endowment for Undergraduate Research in Asia.
+Thank you to Paul Roberts '71 and his wife, Jane, for their generosity in establishing the Roberts Endowment for Undergraduate Research in Asia.